CMS-LUMI-POG/PileupTools/README.md

 * `makeFlatRun3Scenario.py`: This makes the initial Run 3 scenario using a flat distribution of pileup from 55 to 75.

 * `smearPileupSummer2018.py`: This script was used for making the mid-2018 pileup scenario.
 It works by using the extrapolation from the data through June 2018 from Andrea and applying a smearing to get a final distribution.
+The resulting plot is `PileupSummer2018.png`.

 * `make2018PileupScenario.py`: This script was used for making the preliminary 2018 pileup scenario.
 This takes the 2017 data and "un-levels" it in order to get an estimation of the 2018 pileup.
+The resulting plots are found in `pileup2018.png` (raw), `pileup2018cleaned.png` (removing the spike caused by leveling), `pileup2018smeared.png` (includes smearing of the resulting pileup), and `pileupFill6358.png` (same procedure but using the data only from fill 6358).
+The fits to "un-level" individual fills are stored in the `LevelingFits2017/` directory.

 ### Other tools